"Staged-and-Tailored" Informed Consent

 for individually randomised trials: perspectives and experiences

-To submit an abstract please email it to b.nickolls@qmul.ac.uk.
-The deadline to submit an abstract for this symposium is Monday 3rd April.
+To submit an abstract please email c.relton@qmul.ac.ukThe deadline to submit an abstract for this symposium is Monday 3rd July 2023.
 The word limit for each abstract is 400 words (excluding title and references).
 Maximum 5 references.
 All abstracts to be written and presented in English.

 Presentation Type

-If awarded, an Oral Presentation would be a talk (likely 8 to 12 minutes) plus an allowance for Q&A, accompanied by a presentation (PowerPoint).
+If awarded, talks will be between 5 to 12 minutes plus an allowance for Q&A, accompanied by a presentation (PowerPoint).

 Affiliations